 Nuri also has had a profound interest in olfaction and beauty culture since she was a child.
 This interest led to her applying her skills as a researcher to delve deeper into the subject.
 Eventually, she apprenticing under several perfumers focusing on traditional Middle Eastern fragrance-making and distillation techniques.

-Nuri explores the intersection of olfaction and death rituals on her site, Death/Scent.
-She is currently developing a fragrance line which will launch in 2020 and is working on several writing projects, to be announced in the near future.
+Nuri is currently the Program Curator for the Scent & Society lecture series at the Institute of Art and Olfaction.
+She explores the intersection of olfaction and death rituals on her site, Death/Scent.
+She is currently developing a fragrance line which will launch in 2021 and is working on several writing projects, to be announced in the near future.
 She has had her work featured in a number of publications (see: Writing).

 For a full CV contact Nuri here